 We also provide our customers with a wide variety of services.
-When necessary, we can patch holes, add speed bumps, provide sealcoating, striping (parking spaces and pavement markings), and much more.
+When necessary, we can patch holes, add speed bumps, provide sealcoating and striping (parking spaces and pavement markings), and much more.

 The Differences between Concrete and Asphalt Parking Lots

 Believe it or not, there are major differences between concrete and asphalt parking lots.
-These differences have major ramifications over the entire parking lot experience.
+These differences have major ramifications for the entire parking lot experience.

 Concrete vs. Asphalt

 Over the years, many people have debated whether a parking lot should be asphalt or concrete.
 The latest forms of concrete are incredibly beneficial and much superior to their asphalt counterparts.

 - Material cost reduction